scrtlabs/catalyst/docs/source/install.rst

 smaller size) than its big brother Anaconda, but it still contains all the main packages needed.
 To install MiniConda, you can follow these steps:

 1. Download `MiniConda <https://conda.io/miniconda.html>`_.
-Select Python 2.7
+Select either
-   for your Operating System.
+   Python 3.6 (recommended) or Python 2.7 for your Operating System.
+The `Enigma Data Marketplace <https://enigmampc.github.io/marketplace/>`_ will require Python3, that's why we are recommending to opt for the newer version.
 2. Install MiniConda.
 See the `Installation Instructions
    <https://conda.io/docs/user-guide/install/index.html>`_ if you need help.
 3. Ensure the correct installation by running ``conda list`` in a Terminal